-Financial accounting adjustments (which generally occur when a company that has received, but not been fully taxed on, an advance payment is acquired by another company) could result in income that is deferred under tax code Section 451(c) from ever being taxed.
-Accordingly, the proposed regulations provide that financial statement adjustments and write-downs of deferred income items are acceleration events that trigger the deferred income.
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(3).)
-In one example illustrating this rule, a taxpayer using the deferral method receives an advance payment that will recognized, for financial accounting purposes, (i) 25% in 2018, (ii) 50% in 2019, and (iii) 25% in 2020.
+Financial accounting adjustments (which generally occur when a company that has received, but not been fully taxed on, an advance payment is acquired by another company) could result in income that is deferred under Code § 451(c) from ever being taxed.
+Accordingly, the Proposed Regulations provide that financial statement adjustments and write-downs of deferred income items are acceleration events that trigger the deferred income.
+In one example illustrating this rule, a taxpayer using the deferral method receives an advance payment that will recognize, for financial accounting purposes, (i) 25% in 2018, (ii) 50% in 2019 and (iii) 25% in 2020.
 The taxpayer is acquired in 2018 and its tax year ends on the date of the acquisition.
 The acquirer writes down the taxpayer's deferred revenue liability to \$10.
 The example holds the taxpayer must recognize 25% of the payment in its short 2018 year and the remainder is taxable in the following year notwithstanding the write-down.
-Other examples applies similar rules even when the acquisition does not result in a short tax year (Prop.
-Treas.
-Reg.
-Section 1.451-8(c)(3)(Ex.
-2).) or the deferred revenue is charged to retained earnings.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(j) (Ex.
-2).)
+Other examples apply similar rules even when the acquisition does not result in a short tax yearor the deferred revenue is charged to retained earnings.